-5. Are you applying for a portable radio(s) (handheld)? ● Yes ○ No 5.a Please provide the agency's current ratio of MOSWIN portable radios to personnel.
-Provide agency's current ratio of MOSWIN portable radios to number of personnel. // 5.b Eligible portable radios are listed in the dropdown menu.
-Please select × the model you are applying for: Motorola APX8000 5.c As required by the MO DPS Radio Motorola APXNEXT Interoperability Guidelines, portable Kenwood VP900 radios must be paired with an existing agency-owned and installed MOSWIN Harris XL-200 mobile radio via a public safety grade O Yes O No
+- 5.Are you applying for a portable radio(s) (handheld)?
+[YES/NO] - If YES: - 5.a Please provide the agency's current ratio of MOSWIN portable radios to personnel - 5.b Eligible portable radios are listed in the dropdown menu.
+Please select the model you are applying for: